It's Been Awhile

-"It's Been Awhile" is a song by American rock band Staind.
-It was released on March 27, 2001, as the lead single from their third studio album, Break the Cycle (2001).

-The song is Staind's most successful and is their best-known song, becoming a number five hit on the Billboard Hot 100 in October 2001—their only song to reach the top 10.
-It spent a second-best 20 weeks at number one on the Billboard Hot Mainstream Rock Tracks chart (behind "Loser" by 3 Doors Down) and a then-record 16 weeks at number one on the Billboard Hot Modern Rock Tracks chart.
+"It's Been Awhile" is a song by American rock band Staind, released on March 27, 2001, as the lead single from their third studio album, Break the Cycle (2001).
+The song is Staind's most successful, becoming a number-five hit on the US Billboard Hot 100 chart in October 2001.
+It spent a second-best 20 weeks at number one on the US Billboard Mainstream Rock Tracks chart (behind "Loser" by 3 Doors Down) and a then-record 16 weeks at number one on the Billboard Modern Rock Tracks chart.
 Worldwide, the single became a top-20 hit in Ireland, the Netherlands, New Zealand, and the United Kingdom.

-The song was featured as a playable track on the Nintendo GameCube video game Donkey Konga 2.

 Background

 Aaron Lewis originally wrote this song around 1996 along with "Outside" slightly prior to the release of Dysfunction and performed it with a short-lived acoustic side project called J-CAT, before abruptly shelving it until 2000 during the recording sessions of Break the Cycle.